smashingboxes/fraqture/README.md

 # Hardware

-The Storefront Project uses two custom-build LED panels with 270 individually addressable LEDs each to extend our canvas out from the screen.
+The Fraqture Project uses two custom-build LED panels with 270 individually addressable LEDs each to extend our canvas out from the screen.
 We are using a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) to receive commands over a serial connection and use them to refresh the panels.
 The sections below discusses how to connect and issue commands